Effective communication is at the heart of every successful business, no matter the size or industry.

 Words alone can carry a certain tone, and by choosing your words more carefully you eliminate negative reactions.

-Check out these 10 tips to avoid negative tone in your business communications:
+Check out these 10 tips to avoid a negative tone in your business communications:

 - Be friendly but maintain an appropriate level of professionalism